SMS CX Shouldn't Be NoReply

 40% of buyers replied within 24 hours.
 Among those who needed a return, the number was 100%.

-That is not a typo.
-Most customers replied.
-Quickly.
-And not just the angry ones; the vast majority of the replies were positive, expressing satisfaction with the item.
-Every customer who was part of the pilot and needed a return used the SMS thread instead of any of the other return methods.
+Not a typo.
+Most customers replied, quickly.
+The vast majority of replies were positive, expressing satisfaction with the item.
+Every customer who needed a return used the SMS thread.
+Zero used the portal.

 Here’s the kind of thing we see.
 It matters precisely because it isn’t dramatic:

-The kind of conversation that used to happen in stores.
-Between a customer and an associate who actually cared.
+That’s a conversation.
+The kind that used to happen in stores, between a customer and an associate who actually cared.
 Except now it happens in the default inbox, after delivery, at the exact moment the customer is forming an opinion.

 The key is the first message.
 We don’t just text “delivered.”
 We text with intent: “Let us know how it fits.
 We’re here if you need anything.”
-That’s not a notification.
-That’s an invitation.
+That turns a notification into an invitation.

 Support as a sensor network